Types of Full Face Respirator Masks For Respiratory Protection Explained

 • Wearers should accurately utilize the RPE.

-• Each wearer should select the right size mask.
+• Each wearer should select the mask of the right size.

 • Continuously fit two identical filters to a twin-filter mask.